Quantify the ‘true cost of food waste’

-DIRECT is a cloud-based software tool that quantifies what can be considered the ‘true cost of waste’ by identifying where food and non-food material losses flow across the food supply chain.
+DIRECT is a cloud-based software tool that quantifies what can be considered the ‘true cost of waste’ by identifying where food and non-food material losses flow across the food and beverage supply chain.

 It is aligned to the Food Loss and Waste Accounting and Reporting Standard (FLW Standard), developed by the global and multi-stakeholder FLW Protocol (convened by the World Resources Institute); and ISO-14051, a general framework for material flow cost accounting (MFCA).

 Using DIRECT, companies are able to use real data to recue their waste quickly and decisively.

 Get clear visibility into the material inputs and flows occurring across a single process or an entire supply chain